errew/ComfyUI-Wireless/README.md

 - **Channel A**: Set Node (Key: `model_base`) ➔ Get Node (Key: `model_base`)

 Make sure the **Key** strings match exactly between the Set and Get nodes you want to pair.
+We know it’s easy to accidentally copy a stray space when pasting your key.
+That’s why we’ve added an auto-trim feature—it automatically removes spaces at the beginning and end, making sure your key works perfectly every time.

 ## License
 This project is licensed under the MIT License.